Assistant Inspector General for Investigations and Senior Executive to the Front Office

 Marc Meyer

-Before his tenure with DSS, Meyer was a State Department Foreign Service Officer and served as a Provincial Action Officer and acting team leader for Provincial Reconstruction Team Babil in al Hilla, Iraq.
-He also worked in the State Department’s Office of the Coordinator for Counterterrorism.
+Before his tenure with DSS, Meyer was a State Department Foreign Service Officer.
+He served as a Provincial Action Officer and the Team Leader (Acting) for Provincial Reconstruction Team Babil in al-Hilla, Iraq and in the State Department’s Office of the Coordinator for Counterterrorism.
 Meyer practiced law in New York and New Jersey.
 He was the first federal judicial law clerk for U.S. Senior District Judge Peter G. Sheridan, served in the Port Authority of New York and New Jersey law department in the World Trade Center, and litigated in private practice on a white collar investigative and criminal defense team.

-Meyer served as a U.S. Army intelligence officer.
-He earned his Bachelor of Science degree at Syracuse University and his Juris Doctor at Seton Hall University School of Law.
-He is a member of the New York bar, the New Jersey bar, and an adjunct professor at George Mason University and the Inspector General Criminal Investigator Academy.
+Prior to his Foreign Service and legal careers, Meyer served as a U.S. Army intelligence officer.
+He earned his Bachelor of Science degree at Syracuse University and his Juris Doctor at Seton Hall University School of Law, is a member of the New York bar, the New Jersey bar, and an adjunct professor at George Mason University and the Inspector General Criminal Investigator Academy.